MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Qualitative Results

 \subsection{Delete Instrument}

-In the following figures , we show the capability of MEDIC to delete instrument.Here we edit the ground truth music piece with original prompt "a lively ska instrumental featuring keyboard trumpets bass [and percussion] with a groovy mood" and editing prompt "a lively ska instrumental featuring keyboard trumpets and bass with a groovy mood".
-The vanishing of instrument can be observed in the Mel-spectrum
+In Figure~\ref{fig:type2}, we show the capability of MelodyEdit to delete instruments.
+Here we edit the ground truth music piece with the source prompt ``a lively ska instrumental featuring keyboard trumpets bass [and percussion] with a groovy mood" and the editing prompt ``a lively ska instrumental featuring keyboard trumpets and bass with a groovy mood".
+The vanishing of the instrument can be observed in the Mel-spectrum.